HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 The most common application of LTR is search engine ranking.

-[Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)]: https://medium.com/@nikhilbd/intuitive-explanation-of-learning-to-rank-and-ranknet-lambdarank-and-lambdamart-fe1e17fac418
-[[Nikhil Dandekar] Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)](https://medium.com/@nikhilbd/intuitive-explanation-of-learning-to-rank-and-ranknet-lambdarank-and-lambdamart-fe1e17fac418)
+Not all pairwise errors are created equal.
+Because we use DCG as our scoring function, it is critical that the algorithm gets the top results right.

 ## Metric

 A decent metric that captures this notion of correct order is the count of inversions in your ranking, the number of times a lower-rated result appears above a higher-rated one.

-### A. Mean reciprocal rank
+### A. Mean reciprocal rank (MRR)

-The mean reciprocal rank is the average of the reciprocal ranks of results for a sample of queries Q [[wiki: Mean reciprocal rank]][Mean reciprocal rank]:
+The mean reciprocal rank is the average of the reciprocal ranks of results for a sample of queries Q [wiki: Mean reciprocal rank](https://en.wikipedia.org/wiki/Mean_reciprocal_rank):

 <a href="https://www.codecogs.com/eqnedit.php?latex=\textrm{MRR}&space;=&space;\frac{1}{|Q|}\sum^{|Q|}_{i=1}\frac{1}{\textrm{rank}_i}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\textrm{MRR}&space;=&space;\frac{1}{|Q|}\sum^{|Q|}_{i=1}\frac{1}{\textrm{rank}_i}" title="\textrm{MRR} = \frac{1}{|Q|}\sum^{|Q|}_{i=1}\frac{1}{\textrm{rank}_i}" /></a>